BatoolMM/RLadiesDammamSA-website/content/blog/2021-01-25-panelsets-md/index.md

 ---
-title: "Panelsets, Part 1"
+title: "Explore tidyverse with the funny monsteRs"
 subtitle: "How to add panelsets in plain markdown posts."
 excerpt: "Add tabbed sections to your posts."
 date: 2021-01-02
-author: "Alison Hill"
+author: "Allison Horst"
 draft: false
 # layout options: single, single-sidebar
 layout: single